will-chh/522_grp31_Abalone_Age_Prediction/README.md

 ```

 #### Step 5: Shutdown the Container:
-After the report is renderedm, to stop the container, press `Ctrl + C` in the terminal and run:
+After the report is rendered, to stop the container, press `Ctrl + C` to stop running the container in the terminal.

-`docker compose down`
+Then fully shut down and remove the container with: `docker compose down`

 #### Steps 6: Remove the image that was pulled locally
 To remove the image that was pulled locally, note the image name and tag from docker-compose.yml and run the following command: